 The ERC Advanced Grant encourages the outstanding minds in discovery research to implement long-term, ground-breaking projects with a prospect of high return.
 What is the element in your project that convinced decision makers?

 photo: mta.hu/Szigeti Tamás

 The European Research Council grants funding for us to find the solution to a mathematical problem that has been long awaited by mathematicians all over the world.
 This is actually the further elaboration of our product-theorem in a specific direction; we aim to work out the arbitrary dimensional version of the product theorem.
 Its practical benefits may appear in computer science in the long run, for example in the computer modelling of randomness.
-In overly simplified terms I would say that the solution of this and other related mathematical problems might significantly reduce polynomial time, in other words it may accelerate the computers of the future.
+In overly simplified terms I would say that the solution of this and other related mathematical problems might significantly reduce computational time, in other words it may accelerate the computers of the future.